rasundsbak/rtd-tutorial/docs/source/02_easy_login.rst

 .. warning::

-  Try to get used to that you may experience small technical problems like the kernel stops, because they are just annoying hickups and usually don't make to much problem.
+  Try to get used to experiencing small technical problems like the kernel stops.
+These are just annoying hickups and usually don't make to much problem.

 .. image:: fox_skjermbilde.png